yoodame/ld_import/INSTALL.markdown

 - **[Feeds module][feeds]** - tested with version 7.x-2.0-alpha4
   - **[Chaos tool suite (CTools) module][ctools]** - Feeds dependency
   - **[Job Scheduler module][jobscheduler]** - Feeds dependency
-  - **Feeds UI module** (included with Feeds) - needed for configuring imports, but not required for RDFimporter to function
+  - **Feeds UI module** (included with Feeds) - needed for configuring imports, but not required for Linked Data Import to function
 - **[Libraries module][libraries]** (optional, but recommended) - good way to share ARC2 and other PHP libraries among modules
 - **[ARC2 library][arc2]** - open source PHP library for working with RDF

 *NOTE: There are issues with some SPARQL endpoints and the way they handle SPARQL DESCRIBE queries, resulting in ARC not getting the data it needs.
 This has been fixed on ARC's GitHub repository, but is not part of the main release yet.
-If using RDFimporter with a SPARQL endpoint (especially Sesame), you may want to download the ARC2 library from the [GitHub repository][arc_github] instead.*
+If using Linked Data Import with a SPARQL endpoint (especially Sesame), you may want to download the ARC2 library from the [GitHub repository][arc_github] instead.*

 [feeds]: http://drupal.org/project/feeds
 [ctools]: http://drupal.org/project/ctools